U23 Africa Cup of Nations: Nigeria lose to Ivory Coast

-The Nigeria U23 team suffered a 1-0 defeat to Ivory Coast in their opening Group B tie at the U23 Africa Cup of Nations taking place in Egypt.
+The Nigeria U23 team suffered a 1-0 defeat to Cote d’Ivoire in their opening Group B tie at the U23 Africa Cup of Nations taking place in Egypt.

 The West African derby saw a lot of missed chances in the first half with both sides unable to find the back of the net after 45 minutes.

-Cup holders, Nigeria, failed to take advantage of an apparent familiar Al Salam Stadium in Cairo – the same venue where the Super Eagles picked up the bronze medals of the 2019 AFCON after pipping Tunisia 1-0 in July.
+Cup holders – Nigeria – failed to take advantage of the Al Salam Stadium in Cairo – the same venue where the Super Eagles picked up the bronze medal of the 2019 AFCON after pipping Tunisia 1-0 in July.

 A defensive error midway into the second half changed the narrative of the game and Nigeria went down by the goal that eventually earned Ivory Coast three points.

-Nigeria defender Olisa Harold Ndah was sent off in the 70th minute for simulation inside the danger area after which Silas Gnaka nicely converted the penalty in the 71st minute.
+Nigerian defender, Olisa Ndah, was sent off in the 70th minute for simulation inside the danger area after which Silas Gnaka nicely converted the penalty in the 71st minute.

 With just 13 shots and two on target, coach Imama Amapakabo and his players were left licking their wounds at the end of regulation time.